ivan-lednev/obsidian-day-planner/README.md

 ## Usage
 Once installed, the plugin will create a folder called Day Planners in the root of your vault.
 A note for today will automatically be created with the file name format `Day Planners/Day Planner-YYYYMMDD.md`.

+You can choose to use the [Command Mode](#day-planner-mode) instead to add a Day Planner for the current day to any note.

 ### Day Planner Note

 Within the note, you can create a check list with times and tasks which will be automatically be tracked during the day.
 Here is an example: